DloomPlz/python-skeleton-cli-click-flask-webUI/README.md

 This POC was created to have an easy access to a skeleton of a command CLI written in Python with the framework *click* (cf. https://github.com/pallets/click) with a simple web-UI written with flask.

 - 3 simple actions with CLI are avaible : addition / hello / web

-  - addition will do a simple addition of 2 number inputs of the user
+Addition will do a simple addition of 2 number inputs of the user
     - example : `python3 app.py addition --nb1 1 --nb2 2`

 ```text
 3
 ```

-    - hello will greet the user with the given username and if he's alive or not (idk why i did that???)
+Hello will greet the user with the given username and if he's alive or not (idk why i did that???)
     - example : `python3 app.py hello --name sasha --not-alive`

 ```text
 Hello sasha!
 I am glad you are alive!
 ```

-    - the web UI is launchable with the web flag
+The web UI is launchable with the web flag
     - example : `python3 app.py web`

 ```text
 Launching web UI ...